Rooting trees¶

 subpackage, where the other optional rooting functions are also located.
 Each is demonstrated with further explanation below.

-Manually set the outgroup¶
+Manually set outgroup¶

 The .root()

 function requires manually designating an outgroup.
 Specifically, you are designating the node for which the edge above it will be bisected by the new treenode.
 The clade composed of the selected node and its descendants is designated the outgroup, and the clade of everything else on the other side of the root is the ingroup.
+To select the edge on which to root the tree, you must designate arguments to select the node that is below it given the current directed layout of the tree.
+You can enter the index or name of a single Node, or, if you provide multiple Node selectors then it will find the MRCA of the selected Nodes and root on that Node's edge.
+In the example below I select two named tip Nodes by their str names, "r3" and "r4", which selects their mrca ancestor to root on.

 # root the tree using clade (r3,r4) as outgroup